JAAdrian/MatlabProgressBar/README.md

 ### The Bar Gets Longer With Each Iteration

-There seems to be a problem with the default font `Monospaced` at least on Windows.
-If this behavior is problematic change the font for the command window to a different monospaced font, preferably with proper Unicode support.
+There seems to be a problem with the default font `Monospaced` in Windows.
+If this behavior is problematic, change the font for the command window to a different monospaced font, preferably with proper Unicode support.

+If you do not want to or cannot change the font in the setting, you can set the class's `OverrideDefaultFont` to `true` while you are in the configuration phase.
+This will change MATLAB's coding font to `Courier New` for the duration in which the bar is alive (until the `release()` method is executed).
+After the object's lifetime, your previous font will be restored automatically.

+For convenience, this property can also be set in the `progress()` wrapper to always trigger for the wrapper if desired.

+Thanks [@GenosseFlosse](https://github.com/GenosseFlosse) for the fix!

 ### Strange Symbols in the Progress Bar